marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 # Network & Infrastructure: At the Edge of Enablement

-> “We often sit at the edge of domains — where security, access, and enablement collide.”
+> “My capability often sits at the edge of domains — where security, access, and enablement collide.”

 ## 👤 Author
 Marc Landy – Enterprise Network & Infrastructure Architect